 GSD5 (McArdle disease) coordinator

-Andrew had symptoms from age 4 but he was 30 before a lucky break led to a diagnosis.
-There was no help for another 20 years until he found AGSD-UK in 1999.
+Andrew had symptoms from age 4 but he was 30 before a lucky break finally led to a diagnosis.
+There was no help until 1999 – another 20 years.
 Andrew supported the development of the UK McArdle Clinic and was appointed GSD5 coordinator in 2004.
-He tries to help other people with McArdle’s improve their life experience of the disease.
+He tries to help other people with McArdle’s improve their life experience of the condition.

 He was for 30 years managing director of his own design company.
 Then for 10 years led a software developer for design, advertising and publishing.
 Now well past retirement he still works full time to support McArdle people around the world.
 He is on the boards of Euromac and IamGSD.
 His “101 Tips” book is produced in 8 languages.